pf-data-projects/pf_polling_analyser/README.md

 Please note that both of these files should be .xlsx files.
 Uploading a CSV here will result in a 500 error.

-Please note that using a different set of weight proportions will also result in inaccurate weights or a 500 error.
+If you select the 'Customise your weights checkbox' option, you can use the remaining form fields to add any custom or standard weighting categories.
+If using this feature, please make sure that your weight proportions file matches the categories selected in your form.

-Upon successful completion of weighting, users will be redirected to the home page from where you selected the weighting option.
+Upon successful completion of weighting, the weights will be auto-downloaded to the user's machine. users will also be automatically redirected to the home page from where you selected the weighting option.

 To download your weighted data, click on the link near the bottom of the home page entitled 'DOWNLOAD WEIGHTED DATA'.
 If all has gone well, the data will be downloaded to your machine.
 You may then open the file and scroll to the furthest column to the right and see a new column called 'weighted_respondents' which should contain the weights for each person who answered the survey.